BC-US--Flood Buyouts, ADVISORY, US

 The AP has made the data available under embargo ahead of publication.
 The story, described below, has moved in advance under embargo and is intended for use online and in print publications on Monday, May 27.
 All photos also have moved under embargo.

 AP customers can use the embargoed data for reporting purposes to localize the story.
 It shows that many of the costliest payouts have come during the last decade, with some of the largest annual spikes occurring after hurricanes or storms hit heavily populated areas.
 It can be organized by state, disaster and specific locality.
-If you are already enrolled in AP’s data.world platform for data distributions, click here for access:
+Customers enrolled in AP’s data.world platform have been emailed the link to the data.

-If the link does not work, and/or your news organization is not yet licensed to access our data distribution, please contact email@example.com for enrollment details.
+If your news organization is not yet licensed to access our data distribution, please contact email@example.com for enrollment details.

 MOSBY, Mo. _ The residents of this small riverside town have become accustomed to watching for rising waters.
 They’ve lost track of the seemingly countless floods that have swamped their streets, transformed their homes into islands and ruined their floors and furniture.
 Fed up, many are now waiting for a government buyout offer _ joining thousands of others across the country in a slow-moving line to escape from their flood-prone homes.
 Over the past three decades, federal and local governments have poured more than $5 billion into buying tens of thousands of private properties across the country to try to diminish the long-term costs of repeatedly repairing them after floods and other disasters, according to an Associated Press analysis of federal data.
 The analysis shows those buyouts have been getting more expensive, as government officials grapple with how to protect people in harm’s way amid a changing climate.
 By David A. Lieb.
 1,300 words.
 With AP photos.
 With AP data distribution.